sam-xl/py_trees_parser/README.md

   which includes the robot node and the state.
 - `Perception`: This blackboard contains the keys related to the perception stack of the robot, which includes images, point clouds, objects, etc.
-- `Movement`: This blackboard contains the keys related to the movement of the robot, which would include things like waypoints.
+- `ment`: This blackboard contains the keys related to the movement of the robot, which would include things like waypoints.

 When creating the blackboards you would want to follow the pattern below: